Karel Capek

 The memory of the Úpice (the hometown of Karel) textile workers on strike whom he had witnessed, seeing their march through the town, and the knowledge of newly introduced mass production and scientific management methods of manufacturing became his inspiration.

 Josef Čapek (left) and Karel Čapek (right) in the middle 1930s.
-The brothers were quite different: Josef was an introvert, while Karel was more opened and had a lot of friends.
+The brothers were quite different: Josef was an introvert, while Karel was more open and had a lot of friends.

-A further inspiration came in the beginning of 1920, when Karel took a tram from Prague’s suburbs to the city center.
-The tram was so uncomfortably overcrowded, that people were pressed together inside, even spilling outside on to the tram steps, appearing not like herded sheep, but like machines.
+Further inspiration came at the beginning of 1920 when Karel took a tram from Prague’s suburbs to the city center.
+The tram was so uncomfortably overcrowded, that people were pressed together inside, even spilling outside onto the tram steps, appearing not like herded sheep, but like machines.

-Thus Karel imagined people not as individuals but as machines and during the journey thought about an expression which would describe a human being only able to work but not able to reason.
+Thus Karel imagined people not as individuals but as machines and during the journey thought about an expression that would describe a human being only able to work but not able to reason.

 The play describes the activities of Rossum’s Universal Robots (R.U.R.) company that makes artificial people from man-made synthetic, organic matter.
 These beings are not mechanical creatures, as they may be mistaken for humans and can think for themselves.

-Initially they seem happy to work for humans, but that changes with time, and at the end a hostile robots revolt points to the extinction of the human race, perhaps to be saved by a male robot and a female robot acting as Adam and Eve.
+Initially, they seem happy to work for humans, but that changes with time, and at the end a hostile robot revolt points to the extinction of the human race, perhaps to be saved by a male robot and a female robot acting as Adam and Eve.